Frank A. Oski Memorial Lectureship

 The purpose of the annual Frank A. Oski Memorial Lectureship is to honor Dr. Oski's many contributions to the field of pediatric hematology/oncology and ensure a younger generation of pediatric hematology/oncology specialists remains aware of his legacy.
 The lectureship is awarded to an outstanding clinical or laboratory investigator in pediatric hematology/oncology whose cutting-edge research is of the caliber of the investigations made by Dr. Oski.

 The Frank A. Oski Memorial Lectureship is presented annually to an internationally known and accomplished clinical or research scientist with an MD, PhD or MD/PhD degree, and while it is not required, ideally they would be a board certified pediatric hematology/oncology specialist.
-The recipient should be in early or mid-career (generally under 50 years of age), be known as an excellent speaker and investigator, and must agree to present a 35-45 minute state-of-the-art lecture describing his/her research at the ASPHO Annual Meeting.
+The recipient should be in early or mid-career, be known as an excellent speaker and investigator, and must agree to present a 35-45 minute state-of-the-art lecture describing his/her research at the ASPHO Conference.
 The recipient need not be a member of ASPHO.

 Nomination and Selection Procedure: